223 W. Jackson Blvd., Suite 600, Chicago, IL 60606

 Phone: (312) 273-1577 | Fax: (312) 610-5665

-This year we will reach over 3,000 9th graders in 23 high schools across the city of Chicago.
-We will do this by recruiting, selecting and training 260 college student volunteers from Northwestern University, The University of Chicago, and The University of Illinois at Chicago (UIC).
+This year we will reach approximately 3,500 9th graders in 24 high schools across the city of Chicago.
+We will do this by recruiting, selecting and training over 300 college student volunteers from Northwestern University, The University of Chicago, and The University of Illinois at Chicago (UIC).

 Young Chicagoans navigate difficult decisions on a daily basis, many of which threaten their bodies, well-being, and futures.
-The CDC reported in the 2015 Youth Risk Behavior Survey that, among Chicago teens:
+The CDC reported in the 2015 Youth Risk Behavior Survey that, among high school students in Chicago: